 Hong Kong is located in the mouth of the Pearl River.
 In addition to the densely populated districts of Kowloon and Hong Kong Island, the New Territories and 262 islands make up the metropolis of Hong Kong.

-Hong Kong was a British Crown Colony from 1843 to 1997.
-In 1997 the British transferred Hong Kong's sovereignty to the People's Republic of China.
-According to the treaty, the democratic-market economy system in Hong Kong should exist alongside the authoritarian socialist system in China for at least 50 years.
+From 1843 to 1997, Hong Kong was a British crown colony.
+In 1997, the British handed over Hong Kong sovereignty to the People's Republic of China.
+According to the treaty, the democratic market economy system in Hong Kong is supposed to exist alongside China's authoritarian socialist system for at least 50 years.
+According to the German Foreign Office, the high degree of autonomy has eroded in recent years.

-Hong Kong is an important business location and one of the financial centers of Asia.
-Good infrastructure, low taxes and tariffs are the guarantors for trade and finance.
+Hong Kong is an important business location and one of Asia's financial centers.
+Good infrastructure, low taxes and customs duties are the guarantees for trade and finance.
 The protected natural harbor has always been Hong Kong's gateway to the world.
-Singapore and Hong Kong regularly compete for first place as the most heavily handled container port in Asia.
+Compete regularly Singapore, and Hong Kong for first place as the container port with the highest throughput in the Asian region.

 Hong Kong Maritime Museum & Central Pier